All Recipes Dessert

 Can I make these bars gluten-free?

-Yes, use a gluten-free flour blend for both the crust and the streusel topping.
+For sure, any gluten-free flour mix is fine for the crust as well as the streusel topping.

-The bars are done when the topping is golden brown, and a toothpick inserted into the center comes out clean.
+The bars are done when the topping turns golden, and at an insertion of a toothpick through the center, it comes out clean.

 Can I add spices to the streusel topping?

-Yes, a pinch of allspice, cardamom, or even ginger can add a unique twist to the flavor.
+Totally!
+Adding a pinch of allspice, cardamom, or even ginger will add a different alt flavor to the usual pursuit.

-How do I prevent the streusel from burning?
+How do I keep the streusel from burning?